MingboDuan/U-SCIFNet/README.md

 | SIRST3    | 82.21  |  82.44 | 98.23 | 9.78 |

 *This code is highly borrowed from [ABC](https://github.com/PANPEIWEN/ABC).
 Thanks to Peiwen Pan.
+*The overall repository style is highly borrowed from [SCTransNet](https://github.com/xdFai/SCTransNet).
+Thanks to Shuai Yuan